Rabbits graze a wide range of plants and can kill young trees, shrubs and herbaceous plants.

 - Rabbits also dig holes and scrapes in lawns and flower beds

 For further advice on living with rabbits see RSPCA.
-Rabbits are preyed upon by cats, foxes, stoats and some of the larger birds of prey.
+Rabbits are preyed upon by cats, foxes, stoats and some birds of prey.

 Fencing and Netting